Brandon4106/Fin_377_Swish_Insights/README.md

 # Welcome to our [team project website!](https://julioveracruz.github.io/testwebsite/)

-This is a website to showcase my final project for FIN 377 - Data Science for Finance course at Lehigh University.
+This is a website to showcase our final project for FIN 377 - Data Science for Finance course at Lehigh University.

-To see my complete analysis file(s) click [here](https://github.com/julioveracruz/testwebsite/blob/main/notebooks/example.ipynb)
+To see the complete analysis file(s) click [here](https://github.com/julioveracruz/testwebsite/blob/main/notebooks/example.ipynb)

 ## Summary